 defaults section or by the

 demand, runs any enabled vars plugins relative to inventory sources whenever variables are demanded by tasks.
 You can use the option

 start to run any enabled vars plugins relative to inventory sources after importing that inventory source instead.

 You can also control vars plugin execution on a per-plugin basis for vars plugins that support the

 stage option.
 To run the host_group_vars plugin after importing inventory you can add the following to ansible.cfg:

 You can use

-ansible-doc -t vars -l to see the list of available plugins.
+ansible-doc -t vars -l to see the list of available vars plugins.
+Use

-ansible-doc -t vars <plugin name> to see specific plugin-specific documentation and examples.
+ansible-doc -t vars <plugin name> to see plugin-specific documentation and examples.